mever-team/FairBench/docs/bench.md

 # Quick benchmarks

-Here we show how to run and compare algorithms, with computer vision examples.
+Here we show how to run and compare algorithms.
+To give a taste of the library's ability to accommodate various kinds of data, we use computer vision examples.

 Before starting, install FairBench with the extra dependencies (extras) required to run benchmarks on models of the corresponding data types.